Best Guide to Online Passport Renewal: Fee, Requirements, And DFA Appointment Tips

 What if I entered the wrong details in the online application form?

 When it’s time for your appointment, the DFA personnel will verify your application form.
-They will notice the discrepancy and you can easily explain to them what happened.
-They will help you update the form, al long as you have valid documents with you.
+They will notice the discrepancy, and you can easily explain what happened.
+They will help you update the form all long as you have valid documents.

-Can I transfer my valid foreign visas from my old passport to the new one?
+Can I transfer my valid foreign visa from my old passport to the new one?

 Sad to say, no.

 Your passport and visas are separate from each other.
-This means the validity of your visas is not affected when you renew your passport.
+This means the validity of your visa is not affected when you renew your passport.

-It is best to bring your old passport together with your new one whenever you’re traveling abroad.
+It is best to bring your old passport together with your new one whenever you travel abroad.

-This is valid for OFWs since working visas need at least two years validity of the passport.
+This is valid for OFWs since working visas need at least two years of passport validity.

 What if I didn’t receive an email confirmation?

 This happens for three main reasons: